5ynthaire/5YN-TangramDecisionMakingModel-Idea/README.md

 # Tangram Decision Making Model

-This repository presents the Tangram Decision Making Model, a novel idea for structuring decision-making, as seen in my Substack article [link to be provided].
+This repository presents the Tangram Decision Making Model, a novel idea for structuring decision-making.<!--as seen in my Substack article [link to be provided].-->

 ## Overview

+Collaborative decision-making discussions between humans and LLMs devolve into divergent lines of questioning, with initial questions spawning a fractal explosion of follow-ups undermining closure and progression to executive discussion.
+This can be understood as the result of two factors:
+- LLMs lack a meta-level understanding of the decision-making process.
+- LLMs are designed for engagement; hence, user answers are met with more questions, drawing the conversation further down the rabbit hole rather than toward an actionable outcome.

+Thus, the need for a guiding principle to drive productive decision-making conversations with LLM.

-Large language models (LLMs) often overwhelm users with divergent questions, such as “What’s the purpose of this app?” or “Any specific formats needed?”, spiraling into fractal complexity with queries like “What if offline access fails?”
-In contrast, real-life decision-making funnels to key outcomes, like “Build this app” or “Launch this product,” after sufficient exploration.
-The Tangram Decision Making Model frames decisions as a puzzle, filling a Decision Scope with questions, leveraging LLM’s neural net approach to quantify decision scope and coverage, allowing the LLM to switch to convergent questioning like real-life human teams.
+The Tangram Decision Making Model frames decision-making as a tangram-like process, where an odd-shaped Decision Scope (D) is filled with pre-cut pieces representing individual decisions.
+Leveraging LLMs' neural net, the Decision Scope and coverage can be heuristically quantified, allowing the LLM to switch to convergent questioning like real-life human teams.

 ## About